 I learned over many years of community organizing about the reality (perceptions, obstacles, frustrations and needs) the non profit sectors face.

 I have also been a recipient of assistance and emergency services over the years.
 I battled with homelessness and addiction in the streets of East Hastings in Vancouver.
 I have needed food, clothing, counselling and training.
 And yes, I have even felt the frustration and desperation people sometimes feel when dealing with service providers.

 All of this, plus the wisdom of those I have worked with over the years, have helped me see the bigger picture.
 I understand the problems and therefore started working on a solution in 2015.

 I started to pray, to cast vision, to dream big, and the seed of Esperanza Foundation was planted in my heart.
 By the beginning of 2016 I was committed to seeing this initiative through approaching friends and family and developing a work plan.

 - Most non-profit organizations depend heavily on government and private funding, donor dollars and the volunteer sector for much of their work year after year.

-- Donors often feel there is not enough money to go around and fear their dollars are not reaching the needed but are spent on overhead.
+- Donors often feel there is not enough money to go around and fear their dollars are not reaching the needed.